 Halifax is also a cyclist’s dream because the county has made it so easy to explore the natural surroundings on two wheels.
 At the Roanoke Canal Museum & Trail, use the free bike-lending program to ride along the 7.5-mile trail that follows the former Roanoke Navigation and Power Canal.
 Finally, adrenaline junkies can explore 9 miles of mountain biking trails at Medoc Mountain State Park.

 3 Hiking at Graveyard Fields

 3 Hiking at Graveyard FieldsCantonSee on map

 Don’t let the name scare you!
 Graveyard Fields isn’t a field where bodies are buried.
 Instead, it’s one of the most respected hiking trails just south of Asheville along the Blue Ridge Parkway at Milepost 418.8.
 There are multiple trails to hike through Graveyard Fields, including the 3.2-mile Graveyard Fields Loop Trail, which travels to two waterfalls named Upper Falls and Second Falls (sometimes referred to as Lower Falls).
 The landscape is truly magical, with bridges, boulders and swimming holes, and at around 5,000 feet of elevation, sweeping views of the best fall foliage in North Carolina.

 4 Fly Fishing at Chetola Resort

 4 Fly Fishing at Chetola ResortBlowing RockSee on map

 Tucked away in the Blue Ridge Mountains, Chetola Resort is filled with outdoor sporting activities ranging from lawn games to kayaking, but at the top of that list is fly fishing.
 Deemed an Orvis-endorsed fly fishing lodge, Chetola Resort ensures that each guest who partakes in a fly fishing excursion does so with an expert Orvis-endorsed fly fishing guide, who selects your ideal fishing destination based on experience level, water conditions, weather and time of year.
 Half-day and full-day trips are available to fish for brook trout, rainbow trout, golden trout and smallmouth bass, and fly fishing packages are available at Chetola without overnight accommodations.

 5 Horseback riding at Cataloochee Ranch

 5 Horseback riding at Cataloochee RanchMaggie ValleySee on map

 There’s no better place to welcome autumn than in western North Carolina.
-In this special corner of our state lies Cataloochee Guest Ranch, a sprawling, 86-year-old ranch bordering Great Smoky Mountains National Park.
+In this special corner of our state lies Cataloochee Guest Ranch, a sprawling, nearly 90-year-old ranch bordering Great Smoky Mountains National Park.